SMT topics in focus

 Hermes SMEMA Connect from SICK – the gateway to the Hermes world

 SICK has long been an active member of the Hermes Standard initiative and supports system manufacturers and operators of SMT lines in converting to the Hermes standard.
 Their innovative Hermes SMEMA Connect solution is specially designed to integrate machines with a SMEMA interface into the Hermes communication system.
-At ASM, Hermes SMEMA Connect closes the gap in the Hermes communication between the laser marker and the DEK printer, thus making it possible to keep using the valuable product data downstream.
+At ASMPT, Hermes SMEMA Connect closes the gap in the Hermes communication between the laser marker and the DEK printer, thus making it possible to keep using the valuable product data downstream.
 It represents a typical application of the flexibly deployable solution.

 Hermes SMEMA Connect can be configured for a wide range of applications.
-For example, a loading unit with a SMEMA interface can be easily integrated into the Hermes network, just like the conveyor at ASM described above.
+For example, a loading unit with a SMEMA interface can be easily integrated into the Hermes network, just like the conveyor at ASMPT described above.
 If no inline laser marker is in use, SICK’s Hermes solution can be expanded with an identification sensor to read the barcode on the circuit board and forward the information to the other machines in the line via the Hermes interface.
 Expanding the unloading unit with identification sensors is also recommended, because Hermes SMEMA Connect makes it possible to supplement the magazine IDs read by the identification sensors with the corresponding Hermes board records and make them all available to the higher-level IT system – an important building block for the ability to track magazines in subsequent processes.

 “With their retrofit solution, the experts at SICK have opened the door to making existing ‘SMEMA machines’ part of the Hermes world.
 The link works perfectly, costs less than new equipment, and can be quickly implemented,” says Alessandro Bonara.